-The Hotel Lambert in Paris – France
+What is the History of the Hotel Lambert in Paris – France?

 The Hotel Lambert on the Île de Saint-Louis (river island of the Seine in central Paris) opposite the Île de la Cité.
 This Palace is one of the most beautiful of the many in the city of Paris (the so-called private hotels).
 The address is: Rue Saint-Louis en l’Île, 2.

 The Hotel Lambert in Paris has been declared a World Heritage Site by UNESCO since 1991.
 The Hôtel de Lauzun, owned by the city of Paris since 1928 and with which the Hôtel Lambert forms a coherent architectural ensemble, also belongs to the Heritage of the Humanity.

 As Hôtels particulier (private hotels), they represent exemplary Parisian architecture and cultural heritage of the 17th and 18th centuries.
 Notre-Dame de Paris Cathedral and the Sainte-Chapelle, both masterpieces of Gothic architecture, are among the most outstanding buildings on the Seine Islands.